KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/wallet.md

 DEPRECATED.
 :::

-Generate a zcaddr which can send and receive confidential values.
+the `zcrawkeygen` method generates a zcaddr which can send and receive confidential values.

 Output: